Get access to everything we publish when you sign up for Outside+.

-We all expect our smartphones and our cars to get a little better each year.
-But as runners, we also expect ourselves to improve from year to year.
-Unlike the products we buy, though, faster race times, increased fitness and lower body-fat percentages don’t come to us if we simply wait for them.
-To be a better version of you in 2018 than you were in 2017, you have to make it happen.
+As runners, we expect to improve from year to year—much like a smartphone, or a new car.
+But unlike the products we buy, faster race times, increased fitness, and lower body-fat percentages don’t come to us if we simply wait for them.
+To be a better version of you in 2022 than you were in 2021, you have to make it happen.

 This doesn’t mean you have to do it alone.
 Our four-week guide to making this your best year ever will get you started on the right foot, so to speak.
-We’ve assembled an international team of experts who will show you how to build a solid new running foundation after time off, incorporate cross-training into your routine to boost fitness and slash injury risk and clean up your diet.
+We’ve assembled an international team of experts who will show you how to build a solid new running foundation after time off, incorporate cross-training into your routine to boost fitness and slash injury risk, and dial in your diet.
 All you have to do is, well, do it!

 The Running Plan

 There’s nothing wrong with taking a planned break from running.
 In fact, it just might be the best thing you can do now to set yourself up to run better.
 “I have all of my runners take at least a week and up to two weeks off after their last big race of the season,” says Ben Rosario, coach of HOKA One One Northern Arizona Elite, a professional running team based in Flagstaff, Arizona.
 “Both the body and the mind need a chance to regenerate periodically.”

 When you resume running, it’s important that you do so in the right way.
 Rosario advises getting back to your normal frequency of running right away, whether that’s four runs per week or six, but keeping your runs short initially.
 Although you might think it would be wise to avoid fast running for the first several weeks, Rosario recommends sprinkling in high-intensity work in small doses.

 “You need to make it exciting,” he says.
 “Doing everything easy is boring.”